The Klarix Method

 Refresh gate

-Monthly clients get a delta report showing what changed since the last bundle: new ads in market, new hires, new funding, new public statements.
+Monthly clients get a delta report: new ads in market, new hires, new funding, new public statements.
 Stale intel is a defect, not a feature.

 What we never do.

-Defensibility starts with a clear no. These are the lines we draw, named so a buyer can hold us to them.
+Defensibility starts with a clear no. Named, so a buyer can hold us to it.

 No member-data scraping